-Brookside and Homeleigh, Bridge Street A possibly early seventeenth century timber framed house which is now subdivided into two cottages.
+Brookside and Homeleigh, Bridge Street A likely early seventeenth century timber framed house which is now subdivided into two cottages.
 It had become two dwellings before the publication of the 1904 Ordnance Survey map.
 Rendered elevations with a steeply pitched roof with red pan tile covering.
 Brookside has a substantial two storey rear range and a large red brick external stack on its western gable.

-On its Bridge Street frontage, there is a single sixlight casement window on each floor, that to the first floor having leaded lights.
+On its Bridge Street frontage, there is a single six-light casement window on each floor that to the first floor having leaded lights.
 Its front door is set in a lean-to addition to the west abutting the end stack.
 It has a six- panelled door set in a simple moulded frame.
-Exposed timber framing within.
-The doors and windows to the Brook Street façade of Homeleigh have been unsympathetically replaced.
+Exposed timber framing survives within.
 A studded partition survives at attic level within Homeleigh and very large chimneybreast and exposed beams at ground floor level.

-Church View Bridge Street, from Denny's Lane
+Church View, Bridge Street, from Denny's Lane

 Church View, and boundary wall to Bridge Street The earliest part of Church View may be of later seventeenth century date and stands directly opposite the entrance to Denny's Lane.
 Extended to the east c2011-2013.
 It is rendered with a red pan tile roof and c2013 casement windows with mullions and transoms.
-The western ground floor, and first floor openings are smaller than those shown on c1900 photographs.
+The western ground floor and first floor openings are smaller than those shown on c1900 photographs.
 Central boarded door beneath small lead roofed canopy supported on curved brackets.
 Again, early twentieth century photographs show a simple wooden classical doorcase containing a panelled door in this position.

 Gabled return elevations to the east and west with twentieth century bargeboards and small late twentieth century casement windows to the first floor.
-Within the roof slope is a prominently placed roof light.